1. Digital Health Apps/Software

 Please see our answer to question 9 above.

-The Guidelines provide general guidance and recommendations on the use of telemedicine and contravention of such may render medical practitioners liable to disciplinary proceedings.
+The Guidelines provide general guidance and recommendations on the use of telemedicine and contravention of these may render medical practitioners liable to disciplinary proceedings.
 Although the Guidelines do not set mandatory pre-requisites in relation to when telemedicine can be used, it sets out various general principles which medical practitioners should follow.

 Medical practitioners and stakeholders should note that the Guidelines are not exhaustive, are subject to periodic review and/or revisions.